-We Support the United Church of Canada - We support the mission of the United Church of Canada, the denomination of which we are a congregation through:
+We Support the United Church of Canada - We support the mission of the United Church of Canada, the denomination of which we are a congregation.
+We allocate 10% (a biblical tithe) of our offerings which is divided between the Mission and Service Fund and the General Council Assessment.

-The Mission and Service Fund (M&S) - We allocate a portion (8%) of regular donations made to Fonthill United Church for the support of the United Church of Canada’s Mission and Service Fund.
-This is the denomination’s main fund and the largest contributor to the annual budget.
-Mission and Service donations support congregations and new church development, Canadian outreach programs, international relief and development, training and supporting ministers, maintaining ecumenical relationships.
+The Mission and Service Fund supports congregations and new church development, Canadian outreach programs, international relief and development, training and supporting ministers, and maintaining ecumenical relationships.
 The General Council Assessment pays for administration and decision making.
-Once a month our worship services feature a “Minute for Mission” which tells us about some aspect of the work we support.
+Once a month, our worship services feature a “Minute for Mission” which tells us about some aspect of the work we support.

 The United Church of Canada has a long tradition in overseas mission.
 WDR money supports both long-term development work and short-term responses to humanitarian crises.
 The United Church works within partnerships with churches and agencies that have established strong community development programs.
 These focus on agriculture, community health, education, childcare, youth work, and HIV/AIDS prevention.
 Many of these same partners have community-based networks for distributing emergency supplies in times of crisis.
 The United Church is committed to helping not just with the immediate needs of crisis, but also with long-term work as communities re-build and re-establish.